RESETHACKER-COMMUNITY/What-Is-RESETHACKER/README.md

 ![RestHacker-Community](https://user-images.githubusercontent.com/25515871/211546520-2c15a8bb-2f13-4bbe-90ce-16a4a23b7f5d.jpeg)

 ## Objective:
-To enable 100x individuals in cybersecurity within the end of 2023, with a focus on providing Events, resources, jobs, guidance and mentorship.
+To enable 100x individuals in cybersecurity within the end of 2023, with a focus on providing Events, resources, jobs, networking, guidance and mentorship.

 ## Our Mission :
 Connect, empower and train the infosec groups, leaders and workforce to promote (Hacking)cybersecurity as career.